RasaHQ/rasa/docs/core/knowledge-bases.rst

             knowledge_base = InMemoryKnowledgeBase("data.json")
             super().__init__(knowledge_base)

-You don't need to do anything else.
-The action is already able to query the knowledge base.
 The name of the action is ``action_query_knowledge_base``.
 Don't forget to add it to your domain file.